lpurificacao/Zoom_chat_headers_remover/README.md

 The `zoom_header_remover.py` script goes through that structure of folders and files to find the most recent chat based on its modification timestamp.

-Once it's found, it removes those headers as well as emojis for you.
+Once it's found, it removes those headers as well as emojis.

 An output file `last_chat_cleared_of_headers.txt` is created for you.